Jan Fjærestad

 Jan Fjærestad (born 28 February 1954) is a retired Norwegian orienteering competitor and athlete.
+His achievements in orienteering include an individual silver medal at the 1974 World Orienteering Championships and a world championship title in the relay in 1978.
+He won three national titles in marathon.

+Personal life

+Born on 28 February 1954, Fjærestad represented the Bergen club Fana IL.

+Sports career

+Orienteering

-He is Relay World Champion from 1978 as a member of the Norwegian winning team, as well as having a silver medal from 1976, and bronze medal from 1974.
-He also obtained silver in the 1974 Individual World Championships.
+Fjærestad is Relay World Champion from 1978 as a member of the Norwegian winning team, along with Svein Jacobsen, Egil Johansen, and Eystein Weltzien.
+He won a silver medal in the relay in 1976, and a bronze medal in 1974.

+He won an individual silver medal in the 1974 World Orienteering Championships in Denmark, behind winner Bernt Frilén.

+Athletics

 He is also a marathon runner, winner of the Nordic Championship in 1977, and three times national marathon champion.
 He also has medals at the Norwegian championships in 5000 metres, 10,000 metres and half marathon.
 He represented the club Fana IL.
 Internationally he competed at the 1978 European Championships, the 1983 World Cross Country Championships and the 1983 World Championships, but without any success.